EricLindesay/NotificationManager/README.md

 - Create rules
     - A rule can have a start and end time and day of the week and for a specific (or multiple) apps
-    - An action associated with it (dismiss, mute, snooze, change the notif sound, replace, read out, change notification so it is like a call, auto tap button e.g. auto reply, open directly)
+    - An action associated with it (dismiss, mute, snooze, change the notif sound, replace, read out, haptic, change notification so it is full screen?, auto tap button e.g. auto reply, open directly)
     - Rules should be able to be very complex, there should be a button to extend.
 When you edit a rule it will look something like this
         - Rule: IF (app is WhatsAPP +modifier(and/or)) + and/or
             - Which then goes to IF (app is Whatsapp AND ...)